 - Civic and Global Engagement 3: Apply the Christian principles and general practices for effectively engaging people from different social and/or cultural backgrounds.

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to submit a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to submit a thread in response to the provided prompt for each discussion.
 The student will share his or her beliefs regarding major issues in Christian theology by submitting a thread of at least 300 words.
 In addition to the thread, the student is required to reply to 2 classmates’ threads.
 Each reply must be at least 150 words.
 See "Course Policies" for the formatting expectations for assignments in this course.
-(MLO: A, B, C)
+(MLOs: A, B, C)

 The student will write a paper on the topic of applying course concepts to practical, everyday life.
 The paper must be 350–500 words.
 See "Course Policies" for the formatting expectations for assignments in this course.
-This assignment aligns with MLO’s A-D and the following FSLOs: Christianity and Contexts 3 and 4, Communication and Information Literacy 2, Critical Thinking 1-3, Civic and Global Engagement 3.
+This assignment aligns with MLOs A-D and the following FSLOs: Christianity and Contexts 3 and 4, Communication and Information Literacy 2, Critical Thinking 1-3, Civic and Global Engagement 3.
 (MLOs: A, B, C, D)

-Each quiz will cover the Reading & Study material for the assigned module/week.
+Each quiz will cover the Learn material for the assigned module: week.
 Each quiz will be open-book/open-notes, contain 12 multiple-choice and true/false questions, and have a 30-minute time limit.
-(MLO: A, B, C)
+(MLOs: A, B, C)